-DATA TYPE CHARACTERISTIC DESCRIPTION In ODS Will the data for this data type be expected to reside in Operational Data Store (ODS)?
+DATA TYPE CHARACTERISTIC DESCRIPTION Data Type Category Categorization that groups related data types (e.g., Health Records, Client Case, Administrative) Sub-Category Refinement of the category (when needed) Data Type Name Name of the data type Description Description of the primary characteristics of the data type EDW Vendor Responsibility Is this data type under the purview of the EDW Vendor?
+Retention Policy Description of retention timeframes and exceptions In ODS Will the data for this data type be expected to reside in Operational Data Store (ODS)?
 In EDW Will the data for this data type be expected to reside in the data warehouse?
-In Content Store Will the data for this data type be expected to reside in a content store (e.g., FX Projects Repository)?
+In Content Store Will the data for this data type be expected to reside in a content store (e.g., FXPR)?
 Other Location Will the data for this data type be expected to reside somewhere else (e.g., file share, backup storage, etc.)?